markdeaton/esri-3d-android/README.md

 **Note:** this is a **prototype** meant for demonstration purposes only.
 It is not meant for commercial use and it is not an Esri developer sample.

 **Updated for SDK 100.3.0**
-This app runs best on devices with 3 GB or more of RAM and OpenGL ES 3.0 or above.
+* This app runs best on devices with 3 GB or more of RAM and OpenGL ES 3.0 or above.
+* Now supports only devices running KitKat (Android 19) or above.

 **Usage Notes:**